Skip to content

 The Cost of Inconsistency

 Research shows that inconsistent brand presentation can reduce revenue by up to 23%.
-For SMEs operating on tight margins, this impact can be significant.
-Inconsistency creates confusion, reduces trust, and makes it harder for customers to remember and recommend your business.
+For SMEs on tight margins, this impact can be large.
+Inconsistency creates confusion.
+It reduces trust.
+It makes your business harder to remember and recommend.

-Consider a fitness studio with a sleek, modern website but outdated social media graphics, or a restaurant with professional photography on their site but blurry phone photos on Google My Business.
+Consider a fitness studio with a sleek, modern website but dated social media graphics.
+Or a restaurant with professional photos on its site but blurry phone shots on Google My Business.
 These disconnects create friction in the customer journey.

 Key Areas for Brand Consistency Online